Satsuma, Alabama: Geography

 Satsuma is in northeastern Mobile County; it is bordered to the southwest by Saraland, to the northeast by Creola, and to the southeast by an undeveloped extension of the city of Mobile.
-U.S. Route 43 and Interstate 65 are the main highways through Saraland, intersecting at the northern edge of the city.
+U.S. Route 43 and Interstate 65 are the main highways through Satsuma, intersecting at the northern edge of the city.
 Downtown Mobile is 13 mi to the south.

 According to the U.S. Census Bureau, Satsuma has a total area of 7.4 sqmi, of which 0.05 sqmi, or 0.68%, are water.
 The city is bordered to the east by Gunnison Creek, a tidal tributary of Bayou Sara, which leads to the Mobile River.